allocate-engineering/library-data-modeling-interview/README.md

 - Define properties, relationships, and navigation patterns
 - Consider how your objects will map to database tables
 - Implement models in `src/Models/` directory
+- A basic Dapper wrapper has been provided for you in **src/data/Repository.cs** that your code should use to access the database.

 ### Sample Data Requirements